mfkl/mfkl.github.io/_posts/2019-12-18-Introducing-LibVLCSharp-for-Unity.markdown

 This plugin uses a **LibVLC 4.0** build which has seen a lot of improvements regarding performance in the past year.
 The plugin also makes use of a new, low-level, LibVLC API consisting of [Zero Copy](https://en.wikipedia.org/wiki/Zero-copy) GPU callbacks.

 This means your (slow) CPU is bypassed and only your GPU is working to provide decoded textures.
-The LibVLC API offers Direct3D and OpenGL hooks, but this is all taken care for you inside the Unity plugin.
+The LibVLC API offers Direct3D and OpenGL hooks, but this is all taken care of for you inside the Unity plugin.
 Have a look [here](https://code.videolan.org/mfkl/vlc-unity/blob/master/Assets/VLC-Unity-Windows/Plugins/Source/RenderAPI_D3D11.cpp) if you're curious about it.

 With this plugin and this new API, you can get similar performance to [VLC](https://www.videolan.org/) Desktop in your Unity games and enjoy low CPU use and optimized battery life on your devices when playing high definition medias.